bemasc/svcb-dane/draft-rebs-dnsop-svcb-dane.md

 --- abstract

-DNS-Based Authentication of Named Entities (DANE) cannot be used with a new method of indirection in the DNS until their interaction is specified.
-This document specifies the interaction of DANE with the Service Binding (SVCB) system.
+Service Binding records introduce a new form of name indirection in DNS.
+This document specifies DNS-Based Authentication of Named Entities (DANE) interaction with Service Bindings to secure endpoints including use of ports and transports discovered via Service Parameters.

 --- middle